garden-io/garden/CONTRIBUTING.md

 To make a new release, set your current working directory to the garden root directory and follow the steps below.

 1. **Checkout to the `latest-release` branch**.
-2. The next step depends on the release type:
-    * If you're making the first pre-release:
+2. Make the first pre-release:
-        1. Reset `latest-release` to `master` with `git reset --hard origin/master`.
+  * Reset `latest-release` to `master` with `git reset --hard origin/master`.
-        2. Run `git log` to make sure that the latest commit is the expected one and there are no unwanted changes from master included in the release.
+  * Run `git log` to make sure that the latest commit is the expected one and there are no unwanted changes from master included in the release.
-        3. Run `./scripts/release.ts preminor|prepatch`.
+  * Run `./scripts/release.ts preminor|prepatch`.
-    * If you’ve already created a pre-release, e.g. `1.2.3-0`, and want to create a new pre-release `1.2.3-1` which includes fixes merged to master since `1.2.3-0` was created, do the following:
+  * Wait for the CI build job to get the binaries from the [Github Releases page](https://github.com/garden-io/garden/releases).
+3. Manual testing (using the pre-release/release binary)
+  * On **macOS** or **Linux**, run the `./scripts/test-release.sh <version>` script, where `<version>` should have the format `<major>.<minor>.<patch>-<preReleaseCounter>`, e.g. `0.12.38-0`.
+The script runs some simple tests to sanity check the release.
+  * On a **Windows** machine, run `garden deploy --dev vote --env remote` in the `vote` example project.
+    * If there are any issues with syncing, consider changing the `services[].devMode.sync[].mode` value(s) to `one-way-replica` and restarting Garden.
+    * Change a file in the `vote` service and verify that the code synchronization was successful.
+    * Open the dashboard, verify that the initial page loads without errors.
+4. You might need to include some additional commits here.
+For example, if any other fix(es) should be included from master, or if there are any test failures.
+In that case ypou need a new pre-release:
-        1. Checkout to the most recent pre-release branch, in this case `1.2.3-0`, and cherry-pick the appropriate commits from `master`.
+    * Checkout to the most recent pre-release branch, e.g. `1.2.3-0`, and cherry-pick the appropriate commits from `master`.
-        2. Run `./scripts/release.ts prerelease`.
+    * Run `./scripts/release.ts prerelease` - it will generate a new pre-release `1.2.3-1`.
+    * Repeat the manual testing.
-    * If you’re ready to make a proper release, do the following:
+5. If you’re ready to make a proper release, do the following:
-        1. Checkout to the most recent pre-release branch, e.g. `1.2.3-1`.
+    * Checkout to the most recent pre-release branch, e.g. `1.2.3-1`.
-        2. Remove all the `bump version...` commits.
+    * Remove all the `bump version...` commits.
 E.g. by using `git rebase -i <hash-before-first-version-bump>` and `drop`-ing the commits.
 In this case we drop `chore(release): bump version to 1.2.3-0` and `chore(release): bump version to v.1.2.3-1`.
-        3. Run `./scripts/release.ts minor | patch`.
+    * Run `./scripts/release.ts minor | patch`.
 This way, the version bump commits and changelog entries created by the pre-releases are omitted from the final history.
-3. If you're making a pre-release you're done, and you can now start testing the binaries that were just published to our Github [Releases page](https://github.com/garden-io/garden/releases) (**step 4**).
-Otherwise, go to **step 5**.
-4. Manual testing (using the pre-release/release binary)
-    * On a **Windows** machine, run `garden deploy --dev vote --env remote` in the `vote` example project.
-        * If there are any issues with syncing, consider changing the `services[].devMode.sync[].mode` value(s) to `one-way-replica` and restart Garden.
-        * Change a file in the `vote` service and verify that the code synchronization was successful.
-        * Open the dashboard, verify that the initial page loads without errors.
-    * On **macOS** or **Linux**, run the `./scripts/test-release.sh <version>` script, where `<version>` should have the format `<major>.<minor>.<patch>-<preReleaseCounter>`, e.g. `0.12.38-0`.
-The script runs some simple tests to sanity check the release.
-5. Go to our Github [Releases page](https://github.com/garden-io/garden/releases) and click the **Edit** button for the draft just created from CI.
+7. Go to our Github [Releases page](https://github.com/garden-io/garden/releases) and click the **Edit** button for the draft just created from CI.
 Note that for drafts, a new one is always created instead of replacing a previous one.
-6. Write release notes.
+8. Write release notes.
 The notes should give an overview of the release and mention all relevant features.
 They should also **acknowledge all external contributors** and contain the changelog for that release.
     * To generate a changelog for just that tag, run `git-chglog <previous-release-tag-name>..<tag-name>`
     * To get a list of all contributors between releases, ordered by count, run: `./scripts/show-contributors.sh <previous-tag> <current-tag>`.
 Note that authors of squashed commits won't show up, so it might be good to do a quick sanity check on Github as well.
     * Remember to put the list of features on top of the list of bug fixes.
-7. Click the **Publish release** button.
+9. Click the **Publish release** button.
-8. Make a pull request for the branch that was pushed by the script.
+10. Make a pull request for the branch that was pushed by the script and make sure it's merged as soon as possible.
-9. Make sure the `latest-release` branch contains the released version, and push it to the remote. **This branch is used for our documentation, so this step is important.**
+11. Make sure the `latest-release` branch contains the released version, and push it to the remote. **This branch is used for our documentation, so this step is important.**
-10. Check the `update-homebrew` GitHub Action run successfully and merge the relevant PR in the [homebrew repo](https://github.com/garden-io/homebrew-garden/pulls).
+12. Check the `update-homebrew` GitHub Action run successfully and merge the relevant PR in the [homebrew repo](https://github.com/garden-io/homebrew-garden/pulls).
-11. Install the Homebrew package and make sure it works okay:
+13. Install the Homebrew package and make sure it works okay:
     * `brew tap garden-io/garden && brew install garden-cli || true && brew update && brew upgrade garden-cli`
     * Run `$(brew --prefix garden-cli)/bin/garden dev` (to make sure you're using the packaged release) in an example project and see if all looks well.
-12. Prepare the release announcement and publish it in our channels (Slack and Twitter).
+14. Prepare the release announcement and publish it in our channels (Slack and Twitter).
 If not possible, delegate the task to an available contributor.

 ## Changelog